anirudhbelwadi/Flask-Setup/README.md

-# Flask-and-Bootstrap4-Bootcamp
+# Flask Project Setup
-This is the Bootcamp that I organized for students to teach them Flask and Bootstrap4
+Use the following steps to setp a Flask Project

 ## Setup
 For Windows :